Skip To Main Content

 Section 1:

-The purpose of the Junior Engineering Faculty Advisory Council (JEFAC) is to generate and develop broad ideas for the improvement and ultimate development of the College of Engineering and to suggest policies and activities that will enable the College of Engineering to better serve the educational needs of the people of Texas.
+The purpose of the College of Engineering Junior Faculty Advisory Council (JFAC) is to generate and develop broad ideas for the improvement and development of the College of Engineering while advising the Dean of Engineering on matters of fundamental importance to the Engineering Faculty, with emphasis on representing Junior Faculty.
+The council focuses on policies and activities that enhance the College’s ability to meet the educational needs of the people of Texas, specifically in ways that support the professional development of JUNIOR FACULTY.
+JUNIOR FACULTY is defined to include:

 ARTICLE II - MEETINGS